 Indicator Measure Description Components, Method, Additional Notes Rationale College and Career Readiness Entered Employment or Entered Postsecondary Percentage of adult students who are in the labor force but enter the program without a job and either a) obtain a job after exiting the program or b) obtain a job while they are enrolled in the program and still hold a job during the first quarter of exit from the program or c) enroll in a postsecondary educational, occupational skills training program, or an apprenticeship training program.
-Components Students who exited the program and were not employed when they entered the program Students who exited in the prior program year with a secondary credential and were not captured already in any College and Career Readiness measures Students who are employed one quarter after their exit quarter Students who have entered postsecondary education or training before the end of the program year Metric Students who are employed one quarter after exiting or have entered postsecondary education or training before the end of the program year AND students who have entered postsecondary credential and were not counted in the prior program year with a secondary credential and were not counted in the numerator for any CCR measures in the prior year Students who were not employed at entry and exited in prior quarter 4 or current quarters 1, 2, or 3 Notes For schools electing to use NRS employment follow up timeframes, follow up is one quarter after exit for students who exit in program year 15-16 and two quarters after exit for students who exit in program year 16-17.
+Components Survey respondents: Students who exited the program and were not employed when they entered the program Students who exited in the prior program year with a secondary credential and were not captured already in any College and Career Readiness measures Students who are employed one quarter after their exit quarter Students who have entered postsecondary education or training before the end of the program year Metric Students who are employed one quarter after exiting or have entered postsecondary education or training before the end of the program year AND students who have entered postsecondary education or training who exited in the prior program year with a secondary credential and were not counted in the numerator for any CCR measures in the prior year Students who were not employed at entry and exited in prior quarter 4 or current quarters 1, 2, or 3 This measure reflects the number of students who exit the program and enter employment and/or enter a postsecondary program.
+Schools will receive points if students either enter employment or a postsecondary program.
+Notes For schools electing to use NRS employment follow up timeframes, follow up is two quarters after exit.
 School must follow up with eligible students one quarter after they exit the program.
-For additional details, see Appendix D. Schools are expected to develop and administer surveys to track the college and career outcomes for their students after they exit the program.
-Results of these surveys should be documented and saved for data collection and This measure reflects the number of students who exit the program and enter employment and/or enter a postsecondary program.
-Schools will receive points if students either enter employment or a postsecondary program.
+For additional details, see